 Gelateria la Romana though is the ONLY place where I’ll choose a cone, and risk all that gooeyness dripping down my fingers and arms.
 Simply because when you choose a cone, it comes coated on the inside with either pistachio, dark chocolate or white chocolate.

-To make your decision even more complicated, you can also choose from a number of different panna, (whip creams) to top your gelato with, including regular, zambione or chocolate.
+To make your decision even more complicated at Gelateria la Romana, you can also choose from a number of different panna, (whip creams) to top your gelato with, including regular, zambione or chocolate.
+At no extra cost.

 Established in 1947, in the historic centre of Rimini, La Romana was named after the founder’s daughter, and offers gelati that are created using traditional recipes and high quality ingredients like organic milk, fresh cream and seasonal fruit.